segmentio/segment-docs/src/connections/destinations/catalog/nanigans/index.md

 ## Getting Started

-When you toggle on Nanigans in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading Nanigans.js onto your page.
+When you enable Nanigans in the Segment web app, your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading `Nanigans.js` onto your page.
 This means you should remove Nanigans's snippet from your page.
-+ Nanigans will start automatically collecting data on your site.
++ Nanigans starts automatically collecting data on your site.

 ## Track